mongodb/terraform-provider-mongodbatlas/website/docs/d/data_lake_pipeline.html.markdown

 * `created_date` - Timestamp that indicates when the Data Lake Pipeline was created.
 * `last_updated_date` - Timestamp that indicates the last time that the Data Lake Pipeline was updated.
 * `state` - State of this Data Lake Pipeline.
-* `sink` - Ingestion destination of a Data Lake Pipeline.
-  * `sink.0.type` - Type of ingestion destination of this Data Lake Pipeline.
-  * `sink.0.provider` - Target cloud provider for this Data Lake Pipeline.
-  * `sink.0.region` - Target cloud provider region for this Data Lake Pipeline.
-[Supported cloud provider regions](https://www.mongodb.com/docs/datalake/limitations).
-  * `sink.0.partition_fields` - Ordered fields used to physically organize data in the destination.
-    * `sink.0.partition_fields.#.name` - Human-readable label that identifies the field name used to partition data.
-    * `sink.0.partition_fields.#.order` - Sequence in which MongoDB Atlas slices the collection data to create partitions.
-The resource expresses this sequence starting with zero.
-* `source` - Ingestion Source of a Data Lake Pipeline.
-  * `source.0.type` - Type of ingestion source of this Data Lake Pipeline.
-  * `source.0.cluster_name` - Human-readable name that identifies the cluster.
-  * `source.0.collection_name` - Human-readable name that identifies the collection.
-  * `source.0.database_name` - Human-readable name that identifies the database.
-  * `source.0.project_id` - Unique 24-hexadecimal character string that identifies the project.
-  * `source.0.policyItemId` - Unique 24-hexadecimal character string that identifies a policy item.
 * `transformations` - Fields to be excluded for this Data Lake Pipeline.
   * `transformations.#.field` - Key in the document.
   * `transformations.#.type` - Type of transformation applied during the export of the namespace in a Data Lake Pipeline.